by Carolyn Thomas ♥ @HeartSisters

 ♥ Excerpt from the book Thriving With Heart Disease © 2003 Wayne M. Sotile, PhD

-Here is how Dr. Sotile describes the progress of the four stages of heart illness:
+Here is how Dr. Sotile describes the progress of the other three stages of heart illness:

 - Stage 1: Surviving The Crisis – Illness strikes and patient and family begin the journey.